atomgalaxy/review-executor-sendrecv/senders-receivers-report.md

   context);
 ```

-An example of a telnet client implementation, for instance, would be welcome.
+This snippet, obviously, just does something akin to a "ping" but it does illustrate how an asynchronous client could be implemented.
+The [experimental implementation](https://github.com/dietmarkuehl/kuhllib/tree/sender-receiver/src/sender-receiver) of the [Networking TS](http://wg21.link/n4771) using sender/receivers got to the point to make the above code operational.
+An example of a telnet-like client implementation, for instance, would be welcome.

+The [experimental implementation](https://github.com/dietmarkuehl/kuhllib/tree/sender-receiver/src/sender-receiver) was done natively instead of using the facilities from the [Networking TS](http://wg21.link/n4771).
+In retrospect it seems possible to use the interfaces from the [Networking TS](http://wg21.link/n4771) to implement the asynchronous operations in terms of sender/receivers, though: the sender would still be a custom class producing an operation state object.
+However, the actual asynchronous operation could use the completion token abstraction to plug into the sender/receiver protocol using the operation state.
+Such an implementation of the asynchronous operations isn't done, yet.

 It's also noted that the paper currently comes with quite a few TODOs, mainly about streams, which should probably be worked out before we ship the design.
+Without a streams concept it is unclear how to use sender/receivers to process repeated operations like repeatedly reading packets from a socket or repeatedly accepting a client connection when listening on a port.

 Main discussion: https://github.com/atomgalaxy/review-executor-sendrecv/issues/11